Thai soldiers are deployed in Surin province on July 25, 2025, amid renewed conflict in the Thai-Cambodian border area. (Photo: AA/TTXVN)

 At the meeting, Cambodia reaffirmed the importance of promoting humanitarian mine clearance activities, noting that progress depends on the full implementation of the ceasefire and the restoration of normalcy along the border.

-On the issue of online fraud, Cambodia stressed that it is very concerned about this issue along with other types of transnational crimes.
-Cambodia and Thailand have cooperated in addressing the issue of online fraud, and this issue may be discussed further at the upcoming GBC Conference.
+On the issue of online fraud, Cambodia stressed that it is very concerned about this issue along with other forms of transnational crime.
+Cambodia and Thailand have been cooperating in tackling online fraud, and this issue may be discussed further at the upcoming GBC.

-In an effort to return the border situation to normal, Cambodia called on both sides to seek all necessary and practical measures to normalize relations in all fields as soon as possible.
+In an effort to bring the border situation back to normal, Cambodia called on both sides to seek all necessary and practical measures to normalize relations in all fields as soon as possible.

 This will help enhance mutual trust and confidence, while minimizing any negative impacts on the lives and livelihoods of the people of the two countries.
 The two sides also agreed to convene another RBC meeting in Cambodia within a month after this extraordinary meeting./.